SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Code Blocks
 -----------

-A code block is used by a variety of declarations and control structures to group statements together.
+A :newTerm:`code block` is used by a variety of declarations and control structures to group statements together.
 It has the following form: